laravel/pennant/notes.md

 This raises the question, what does "active" vs "inactive" mean when using rich values.
 An inactive feature is any feature that is explicitly set to `false` - everything else is considered active.

-### TODO

-- Decide how to serialize the value.
-Currently throwing `serialize` at the problem, but we should probably use `json_encode`.

 ## Caching

 To reduce complexity for driver implementations, we provide the drivers with an in-memory cache of resolved feature states.
 The drivers are not aware of this cache.